 GeneCards Summary for ADRA1A Gene

 ADRA1A (Adrenoceptor Alpha 1A) is a Protein Coding gene.
-Diseases associated with ADRA1A include horner's syndrome and congenital horner syndrome.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with ADRA1A include Horner's Syndrome and Congenital Horner Syndrome.
+Among its related pathways are Peptide ligand-binding receptors and Myometrial Relaxation and Contraction Pathways.
 GO annotations related to this gene include G-protein coupled receptor activity and alpha1-adrenergic receptor activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot Summary for ADRA1A Gene